Signatures (Basic): Three ways to use e-signing in TaxDome

 2. Edit templates and send proposals to clients for e-signing.

 3. All contacts with a Signatory authority that are linked to the client's account will be prompted to e-sign the proposal from their client portal.
-The proposal is signed when all of the parties have added their e-signatures.
-If you added an invoice on proposal acceptance, at least one of the contacts will have to enter their payment details to proceed.
+The proposal is signed when all the parties have added their e-signatures.
+If you added an invoice on proposal acceptance, at least one contact must enter their payment details to proceed.

 Here’s what the e-signing process looks like for the client: